aaqibsb/Intro-to-Robot-Modeling/README.md

 ## Description
-Assignments and Projects using ROS1 (Noetic) done during the course.
+Assignments and Projects done during the course using ROS1 (Noetic).

 ### Project 1
 Simulation of a mobile robot.